aimms/how-to/Articles/535/535-waiting-for-sub-jobs-to-complete.rst

 When multiple processes are actively executing at the same time on a single machine, it is important to avoid thread starvation.

 Please note that Both CPLEX and the AIMMS Execution engine may deploy multiple threads for efficient execution.
-If there is also parallelization by doing multiple AIMMS PRO jobs simultaneously, thread starvation may occur.
+If there is also parallelization by doing multiple AIMMS Cloud jobs simultaneously, thread starvation may occur.
 When there is thread starvation, the overall performance is likely to be disappointing.
 Both CPLEX and AIMMS provide option settings that limit the number of threads used: